Nibezak/payflow-package/docs/core/reference/carts.md

 This will create a "hydrated" version of your cart with the following:

 ::: tip
-All values will return a `Lunar\Datatypes\Price` object.
+All values will return a `Payflow\Datatypes\Price` object.
 So you have access to the following: `value`, `formatted`, `decimal`
 :::